 Ideally, your budgies need to be alone in a large cage, 24 inches by 16 inches is ideal, with a height of around 18 inches.
 If you have a pair of budgies who have always lived in a cage of this size, you will just need to make a couple of easy changes.

 The most important addition to any budgie cage is a nest box on the side of the cage.
 Often this requires a little DIY; cutting the wire or removing a door so that the entrance hold can be reached.
 The kind of nesting box you use for your mating pair is completely down to personal preference.
-As long as it has a hinged lid, so that you can check on the eggs and the chicks, it can be of any design.
+As long as it has a hinged lid so that you can check on the eggs and the chicks, it can be of any design.
 Many budgie breeders use a wood conclave in the base of their nesting boxes.
-This stops the chicks getting splayed legs.
+This stops the chicks from getting splayed legs.
 Owners just place the conclave in the bottom of the box, along with pine shavings.
 The hen will then arrange this as she deems fit when she is broody.

 As with any daily budgie care, you must ensure your pair has a cuttlefish, mineral block, and at least two perches.
 Food and water must be provided as per usual, with the quantity increasing during her broody period, pregnancy, and when the chicks are born.
 You can give your pair lots of fresh vegetables and specialist pellets during mating.